BeauCranston/polybar-buds/README.md

 Left-Click: will toggle from playback mode to mic mode

 Right-Click: will disconnect or connect your bluetooth headset

+_Note_
+If the icons end up being too small, create a new font inside of your bar section.

+For example this is my font for these icons specifically: font-3 = "RobotoMono Nerd Font:size=14;2"

 Please let me know how this all works!
 This is my first time creating anything like thisand if you have any suggestions on how to make this polybar script better I would also love to hear.